mongodb/docs/source/faq/fundamentals.rst

 Does MongoDB handle caching?
 ----------------------------

 Yes.
 MongoDB keeps all of the most recently used data in RAM.
-If you're queries are indexed and your working data set fits in RAM, all queries will be served from memory.
+If you have created indexes for your queries and your working data set fits in RAM, MongoDB serves all queries will from memory.

-Note that MongoDB does not implement a query cache; all queries are served directly from the indexes and/or data files.
+MongoDB does not implement a query cache: MongoDB serves all queries directly from the indexes and/or data files.

 What language is MongoDB written in?
 ------------------------------------